d-hawkins/digilent_arty/README.md

 # Introduction

-This directory contains example designs for the Digilent Arty board.
+This repository contains example designs for the Digilent Arty board.

 Digilent provides an extensive reference manual and reference designs for this board - see the Resources below.